trellisfw/osc-webhook/readme.md

 > **Oblivous Smart Contracts Webhooks Service - Features**
 > This service relies in the OADA API and Axios (to connect to the Azure Serverless Functions).
-The following a summarized loist of features provided by this service:
+The following is a summarized list of features provided by this service:

 > 1. Determines the semantic to trigger webhooks that can call OSCs to generate PACs (Private Automated Certifications).
 > 2. Filters the change feed to select only the changes that need a new PAC generated.